nlohmann/json/README.md

 If you are using [vcpkg](https://github.com/Microsoft/vcpkg/) on your project for external dependencies, then you can use the [nlohmann-json package](https://github.com/Microsoft/vcpkg/tree/master/ports/nlohmann-json).
 Please see the vcpkg project for any issues regarding the packaging.

-:warning: [Version 3.0.0](https://github.com/nlohmann/json/wiki/Road-toward-3.0.0) is currently under development.
-Branch `develop` is used for the ongoing work and is probably **unstable**.
-Please use the `master` branch for the last stable version 2.1.1.

 ## Examples